meejah/fowl/docs/usage.rst

 For all valid messages, see :ref:`messages`.

-This code is used by the "other end" to join this forwarding session with ``fow accept``.
+This code is used by the "other end" to join this forwarding session with ``fowl accept``.
 Once that side has successfully set up, we will see a message::

     ``{"message": "connected"}``